LuckyResistor/SnowFlakeProject/Documentation/Communication.md

 In this error cases, the snow flake will flag the error internally.
 The firmware will display a special scene to indicate the error to the user.

 ## Regular Communication
-The regular communication consist of 32bit values sent from the master to all clients.
+The regular communication consist of 32bit values sent from the primary to all secondarys.
 Currently there is a single command implemented:

 Blend scene: `0xA514YYXX` - XX is the new scene number, YY the entropy value for the new scene.